webplatform/docs/tutorials/css_animations/index.md

 ---
-title: css animations
+title: Making things move with CSS3 animations
-tags:
-  - Tutorials
-  - CSS
 readiness: 'Ready to Use'
 summary: "CSS animations allow you to build complex animated\nsequences.
 Like transitions, they\nmanipulate the CSS properties that control how interface elements\nappear.
 Unlike transitions, they are not tied to shifts between style\nsheets that distinguish interface states.
 Keyframe animations can\nexecute freely, and offer the best way to build complex effects into\nan interface.\n"
+tags:
+  - Tutorials
+  - CSS
 uri: 'tutorials/css animations'

 ---
-# Making things move with CSS3 animations

 **By Mike Sierra**

-## Summary
+## <span>Summary</span>

 CSS animations allow you to build complex animated sequences.
 Like transitions, they manipulate the CSS properties that control how interface elements appear.
 Unlike transitions, they are not tied to shifts between style sheets that distinguish interface states.
 Keyframe animations can execute freely, and offer the best way to build complex effects into an interface.